UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Experiment

-By accessing synchronized video data collected from three different viewing angles during the experiment, a committee of clinical physios annotated each individual action execution.
-This is achieved by selecting one or more patterns from the potential candidates pre-defined for each action, as reported in Table~\ref{tab:table1}.
-Consequently, multiple movement patterns could be marked at the same time for a single action instance.
-The counting of patterns per action is shown in Fig~\ref{fig:fig7-3}.
-Based on the annotations (represented by indices in Fig~\ref{fig:fig7}), we employ GPT-4 to generate a natural language description for each action instance.
-To facilitate this, we provide examples that lay out the basic structure of the description, which should cover both the action type and movement patterns.
-Three different descriptions are generated for each action instance.
+By accessing synchronized video data collected from three different viewing angles during the experiment, physios annotated each individual action instance.
+Particularly, they selected one or more patterns from the candidates reported in Table~\ref{tab:table1}.
+Therefore, it was possible for multiple movement patterns to be marked at the same time for a single action instance.
+Throughout this annotation process, we held discussions to reach agreements among physios.
+Based on the annotations, we employ GPT-4 to generate the natural language description for each action type with different movement patterns.
+To guide this process, we provided templates outlining the essential elements of the descriptions, ensuring they encompass both the action type and the associated movement patterns.
+Three different descriptions are generated for each action-pattern combination.
 The average length of the description is 15 words, with a maximum of 25 words.
-Examples of the generated description are as follows:
+Examples of the description are as follows:

-$\bullet$ Action type: <shoulder wrap>, movement patterns: <11-lumbar hyperextension>, description: "\textit{When executing a shoulder wrap, this individual exhibits poor core stability and their waist is overextended.}".
+$\bullet$ Action type: <shoulder wrap>, movement patterns: <11-lumbar hyperextension>, description: ``\textit{When executing a shoulder wrap, this individual exhibits poor core stability and their waist is overextended.}''.

-$\bullet$ Action type: <hand lift in kneeling position>, movement patterns: <4-trunk rotation, 13-trunk lateral shift>, output: "\textit{In the kneeling hand forward exercise, this individual moves their trunk laterally.}".
+$\bullet$ Action type: <hand lift in kneeling position>, movement patterns: <4-trunk rotation, 13-trunk lateral shift>, output: ``\textit{In the kneeling hand forward exercise, this individual moves their trunk laterally.}''.

-$\bullet$ Action type: <leg lift in kneeling position>, movement patterns: <12-Lumbar hyperextension, 14-Hip hyperextension>, output: "\textit{This individual overextends their hip, causing their back to arch excessively when performing the kneeling leg backward exercise.}".
+$\bullet$ Action type: <leg lift in kneeling position>, movement patterns: <12-Lumbar hyperextension, 14-Hip hyperextension>, output: ``\textit{This individual overextends their hip, causing their back to arch excessively when performing the kneeling leg backward exercise.}''.